trueos/pcbsd/src-qt5/docs/controlpanel.rst

 This screen can be used to select the desired screen resolution, color depth, and video driver.
 If you select the "vesa" driver, it will always work but will provide sub-optimal performance.
 Click on the drop-down menu to select the driver that most closely matches your video card name.

 You can also use the drop-down menus to change the screen resolution and color depth values.
-If the value you desire is not listed, it may be that the selected driver does not support that resolution or depth.
+If the value you desire is not listed, it may be the selected driver does not support that resolution or depth.

 Advanced users can select their monitor's horizontal sync and vertical refresh rate in the "Advanced" tab, seen in :numref:`Figure %s: Advanced Tab of Display Settings <display4>`.